GeertJohan/ango/README.md

 There's still lots of things to do.
 If you wish to help out, please contact me.

 ### Download
+At this time, automated builds are only available for linux_amd64.
 Download [release](https://drone.io/github.com/GeertJohan/ango/files/ango-release) for production.
 Or get the [latest](https://drone.io/github.com/GeertJohan/ango/files/ango-latest) build (nightly).

 **Note on pretty javascript:** When [js-beautify](https://github.com/einars/js-beautify) is installed, it is used to clean up the generated javascript.